-Join Darrin Lile for an in-depth discussion in this video The Multiresolution modifier, part of Blender: Game Asset Sculpting.
+Join Darrin Lile for an in-depth discussion in this video The Multiresolution modifier, part of Sculpting a Game Asset in Blender.

 - Now that we've added some extra resolution to the model, let's take a look at adding a multiresolution modifier.
 So, I'm going to select this hammerhead and I'm going to come over here to the modifiers panel and I'll click add modifier and let's add this multiresolution.
 Now, what we can do here is add subdivision levels.
 If I click subdivide, you can see that it begins to collapse a bit as we smooth it out.
 So, we're adding geometry to the object, but as we do, it's attempting to round out the curves around the edges of the object.